 45 Day St.

-There was a big gasp in 2010 when the gourmet Flatbread Pizza Company took over Sacco’s Bowl Haven, a Somerville institution since 1939.
-But the folks at Flatbread have not only retained, but also invigorated the old-school candlepin bowling alley.
-(Candlepin bowling is something of a New England specialty, using smaller balls and pins than you’ll find with 10-pin bowling.)
-The renovated space offers 10 lanes.
-Shoe rental is $2 a pair and a lane costs $25 per hour.
-After slipping back into your street shoes, grab a table and relax.
-We suggest Jay’s Heart (whole milk mozzarella, parmesan, wood-fired cauldron tomato sauce, and herbs), Homemade Sausage, or one of Flatbread’s organic salads.
-Word to the wise: the airy crust means that two people can easily split one pizza.
-Also, sit too close to the brick oven and you may find yourself breaking into a sweat.
-A full bar is available and you’ll want to save room for dessert.
-We recommend Sarah’s Chocolate Chip Banana Bread Sundae.
+When Flatbread Pizza Company took over Sacco’s Bowl Haven, a Somerville institution since 1939, there was much local angst.
+But Flatbread has not only retained, but also invigorated the old-school candlepin bowling alley.
+(Candlepin is something of a New England specialty, using smaller balls and pins than 10-pin bowling.)
+The renovated space has 10 lanes.
+Shoe rental is $3 a pair and a lane is $30 an hour.
+After slipping back into your street shoes, grab a table and enjoy some food.
+Suggestions: Homemade Sausage flatbread (maple-fennel sausage, sundried tomatoes, caramelized onions, mushrooms, and whole milk mozzarella) or any of the organic salads.
+Words to the wise: the airy crust means that two people can easily split one pizza, and sitting too close to the brick oven may be a tad uncomfortable.
+There’s a full bar and you’ll want to save room for dessert—Sarah’s Chocolate Chip Banana Bread Sundae is recommended.

 65 Holland St.

-Music, trivia, sports, and good food—you’ll find it all at the Orleans restaurant and lounge, which hosts trivia, karaoke, and Throwback Thursdays and broadcasts all Red Sox, Bruins, Celtics, and Patriots games on 14 HD screens.
-The bar offers 20 rotating taps of seasonal craft beers and a variety of wines, Scotch whiskey, and cocktails.
-The dinner menu has a wide range of salads, nachos, tacos, burgers, sandwiches, and entrees like fried chicken and bacon-wrapped meatloaf.
-Orleans also hosts a popular brunch on weekends.
+Music, trivia, sports, and good food are on tap here.
+The place hosts Trivia Wednesdays, karaoke, and live music and broadcasts all Red Sox, Bruins, Celtics, and Patriots games on 14 HD screens.
+The bar offers 20 rotating taps of seasonal craft beers and a variety of wines and seasonal cocktails.
+On the dinner menu are salads, nachos, tacos, burgers, sandwiches, artisan pizzas, and entrées like shepherd’s pie and steak tips.
+At the popular brunch on weekends, you can build your own Bloody Mary.

 The Boston Shaker